itsmathou/weather-app/README.md

 ## Prerequisites

 You'll need [XCode](https://developer.apple.com/xcode/) (Apple's IDE) and the dependencies manager Cocoapods.
 If it's not the case, just run `gem install cocoapods` in your terminal.
-And yes, sometimes we do use this ruby gen to manage our dependencies.
+And yes, sometimes we do use this ruby gem to manage our dependencies.
 You're good to go now!
 Ready?

 ## Set up project